I am a philosopher of medicine interested in conceptual, epistemological and ethical questions about medicine and science in general.

 I earned my PhD in philosophy at Sorbonne Université in Paris, France.
-I defended my thesis in June 2019.
+I defended my PhD in June 2019.

-My dissertation (in French) can be viewed and download by clicking here: FERRY-DANINI – Une critique de l’humanisme en médecine – 2019 – thèse de doctorat.
+My dissertation (in French) can be downloaded by clicking here: FERRY-DANINI – Une critique de l’humanisme en médecine – 2019 – thèse de doctorat.

-I previously worked as a teaching and research assistant (ATER in French) at Université Claude Bernard Lyon 1 (2018-2019) , where I taught philosophy of science, medical humanities and ethics.
+I previously worked as a fixed term lecturer in philosophy (ATER in French) at Université Claude Bernard Lyon 1 (2018-2019) , where I taught philosophy of science, medical humanities and ethics.
 Université Lyon 1 is comprised of two medical schools and several science faculties.

 I have a growing interest in the history of medicine.
 In 2017-2018, I was employed as a research fellow on the multidisciplinary project on anatomy collections, “Projet Paré”, at Sorbonne Université.
 In this project, I focused on the history of the Société Anatomique de Paris and the pathology collection Dupuytren.
 I worked at the crossroads of philosophy and history of collecting practices.